 My friend Brad Korber was kind enough to lend another recipe to our site.
-He created this homemade rib rub over several years drawing inspiration from various cooking shows.
+He created this homemade dry rub for ribs over several years drawing inspiration from various cooking shows.
 I recently published Brad’s BBQ sauce recipe where I explain how Brad is a “Foodie” and someone to listen to when it comes to finding the right restaurants in any city.
 His recipe obviously goes well with pork ribs but also chicken, so this is quite a universal rub.
-I even put it on my chopped, foil cooked BBQ potatoes.
+I even put this rib rub on my chopped, foil-cooked BBQ potatoes.

-Here is what Brad had to say about his rub recipe:
+Here is what Brad had to say about his rib rub recipe:

 “Not much story to the rub other than watching food channel for years and trying stuff over and over to get the right mix.
 I usually don’t measure so I whipped up a batch with actual measurements to offer this to you…..a great rub for ribs, whether smoking, or slow roasting and finishing on the grill.
 I make no suggestions of how much to use, it depends on the method and your own preference (whether you like heavy rub or just a light dusting).”

 I’ve bought amazing rib rubs from local BBQ joints before and I feel Brads is as good, or better.
-He figured out the secret ingredients that work so well for pork and chicken.
+Many a dry rub for ribs has things like chili powder, onion powder, and garlic powder.
+But he figured out the secret ingredients that work so well for pork and chicken.
 I believe those ingredients are Chinese 5-Spice and ginger.
-They take the rub in a great direction which helps compliment pork and chicken.
+They take the dry rub in a great direction, which helps complement pork and chicken.

 Equipment: